Use the upgrade shell script to upgrade the IaaS Components after you update each VMware vRealize ™ Automation appliance.

 - Change directories to /usr/lib/vcac/tools/upgrade/.

 It is important that all IaaS Management Agents are upgraded and healthy before running the ./upgrade shell script.
-If any IaaS Management Agent has a problem when you run the upgrade shell script, see Update Fails to Upgrade the Management Agent or Certificate Not Installed on a IaaS Node.
+If any IaaS Management Agent has a problem when you run the upgrade shell script, see Update Fails to Upgrade the Management Agent.

 - Run the upgrade script.